dhwang-argote/ImageCache/README.md

 Directory structure-
-SPORT- LEAGUE- TEAM
+SPORT- LEAGUE- SubLeague_TEAM
-League photos are stored in the League Folder
+League photos are stored in the League or SubLeague  Folder

 Some of the individual sports (Tennis, MMA, Boxing) will NOT have logos.
 People do not have logos.